 - Hire a rowboat, canoe or Kayak from Audley Boat Shed and explore Kangaroo Creek and Hacking River

-More info on the Royal National Park can be found here.
+Get more info on the Royal National Park here.

 1.5 – 2 hrs West of Sydney

 - Canyoning one of the hundreds of explored (and potentially unexplored) canyons in the area.
 If you’ve never done it before, give BMAC a holler.
 They’ll ensure you have a wild (and 100% safe) trip